Updated November 18, 2023

 A rate of the period which is in years as 0.12

-Number of periods which is year 10 years
+The number of periods, which is year 10 years

 Here 1.12 rate is raised to power 10, which is in years multiplied by principle 15000.

-It is very much used in each and every aspect of finance, whether it’s investments, corporate finance, personal finance, accounting etc.
+It is used in every aspect of finance, whether it’s investments, corporate finance, personal finance, accounting, etc.

-The future Value of an investment depends on purchasing power it will be having and the return of investments on the capital.
+The Future Value of an investment depends on its purchasing power and the return of investments on the capital.

-Now, this cumulative of inflation and investment return is factorized in one term as the rate of return for the period.
+This cumulative inflation and investment return is now factorized in one term as the rate of return for the period.

 FUTURE VALUE = PRESENT VALUE + INCURRED RETURN ON INVESTMENT

-Now to calculate this future value, we need to understand the value calculated will be used with a compounded rate of return over the years on the present value of the capital.
+To calculate this future value, we need to understand that we will use the value with a compounded rate of return over the years on the present value of the capital.

 Let’s present an example